wingkwong/aws-certified-developer-associate-bible/other-aws-services.md

   - Can fully manage the EC2 instances for you or you can take full administrative control
   - Updates, monitoring, metics, and health checks all included

-- Updating Elastic Beanstalk Exam Tip:
+- Updating Elastic Beanstalk Exam Tips:
   - All at once
     - Service interruption while you update the entire environment at once
     - To roll back, perform a further all at All at Once upgrade